holgerbrandl/kalasim/docs/userguide/docs/resource.md

 `request` has the effect that the component will check whether the requested quantity from a resource is available.
 It is possible to check for multiple availability of a certain quantity from several resources.

+Resources have a [queue](collections.md#queue) `requesters` containing all components trying to claim from the resource.
+In addition, there is a queue `claimers` containing all components claiming from the resource (not for anonymous resources).
+Both queues must not be modified but str useful for analysis.

 Notes

 * `request` is not allowed for data components or main.